hichamnaimi/memee/README.md

 ````

 ### Memoizing promises
-Memee can also cache promises.
+memee can also cache promises.
 ```javascript
 let iterator = 0;